Miss Congeniality 2: Armed and Fabulous

-Miss Congeniality 2: Armed and Fabulous (also known as simply Miss Congeniality 2) is a 2005 American female buddy action comedy film directed by John Pasquin, written and co-produced by Marc Lawrence, and co-produced by and starring Sandra Bullock in the title role with Regina King, Enrique Murciano, William Shatner, Ernie Hudson, Heather Burns, Diedrich Bader, and Treat Williams.
-It is the sequel to the 2000 film Miss Congeniality.
+Miss Congeniality 2: Armed and Fabulous (also known as simply Miss Congeniality 2) is a 2005 American female buddy action comedy film and sequel to the 2000 film Miss Congeniality directed by John Pasquin and written by co-producer Marc Lawrence with the title role played once again by star and co-producer Sandra Bullock.
+William Shatner, Ernie Hudson and Heather Burns also reprised their roles from the previous film with Regina King, Enrique Murciano, Diedrich Bader and Treat Williams joining the cast.

 Miss Congeniality 2: Armed and Fabulous was released by Warner Bros.
-Pictures on March 24, 2005 and grossed over $101 million worldwide, and received negative reviews from critics.
+Pictures on March 24, 2005.
+It grossed over $101 million worldwide, and received negative reviews from critics.